-Exercise carries with it a lot of negative feelings.
-The word itself generally evokes a negative response, something like the words "pain", "suffering", "sacrifice" and "sweat".
-As a culture, we have lost sight of the positive aspects of regular activity.
+Becoming more active often carries with it some negative feelings.
+However, many have lost sight of the positive aspects of regular activity.
 We are now more oriented to the pleasures of life and we shun things that cost us something in the way of time, money or effort.
 Many avoid pain at all costs.
 We are a microwave, "I want it now" society.
 Short term gratification reigns supreme.
 I want it now and I want it my way.

-Our muscle strength generally decreases about 15% every ten years after age 50 and 30% every ten years after age 70.
+Our muscle strength generally decreases about 15% every ten years after age 50, and 30% every ten years after age 70.
 This occurs to a greater degree in women than in men.
 Training can improve strength by 25 to 100% or more in older adults.

-For a moment, think about just some of the really wonderful aspects of some form of regular, daily, safe, appropriate activity:
+For a moment, think about some of the wonderful aspects regular, daily, safe, appropriate activity:

 - It gives us time with friends and loved ones to build those relationships. - It has a pain relieving effect.
 The body's natural pain killers produced by the brain (called endorphins) are ten thousand times more potent than morphine.
-These are increased through physical activity. - It momentarily takes us away from the usual daily stresses and offers a time of mental rest and time for reflection, problem solving, prayer and meditation on God. - It burns calories and helps us manage our weight. - It helps to lower our blood pressure which lowers our risk of a stroke or heart attack. - It improves our lung function making it easier to breathe when we exert ourselves. - It lowers the fats in our blood decreasing our risk of heart disease, stroke and hardening of the arteries. - It lowers our blood sugar and improves the effect of our insulin decreasing our risk of diabetes and improving the control of diabetes for those who have the condition. - It strengthens our bones decreasing the risk of osteoporosis and the associated risk of fractures of the hip and spine. - It improves the function of people with arthritis and decreases pain. - It improves the quality of sleep. - It reduces the risk of falling in the elderly and people who are debilitated. - It reduces the rates of depression and increases our short term memory. - It decreases fatigue and increases our overall sense of well-being. - It causes an overall decrease in the risk of death (mortality) and chronic disease in general (morbidity).
+These are increased through physical activity. - It momentarily takes us away from the usual daily stresses, and offers a time of mental rest and time for reflection, problem solving, prayer and meditation on God. - It burns calories and helps us manage our weight. - It helps to lower our blood pressure which lowers our risk of a stroke or heart attack. - It improves our lung function making it easier to breathe when we exert ourselves. - It lowers the fats in our blood decreasing our risk of heart disease, stroke and hardening of the arteries. - It lowers our blood sugar and improves the effect of our insulin, decreasing our risk of diabetes and improving the control of diabetes for those who have the condition. - It strengthens our bones decreasing the risk of osteoporosis and the associated risk of fractures of the hip and spine. - It improves the function of people with arthritis, and decreases pain. - It improves the quality of sleep. - It reduces the risk of falling in the elderly and people who are debilitated. - It reduces the rates of depression and increases our short term memory. - It decreases fatigue and increases our overall sense of well-being. - It causes an overall decrease in the risk of death (mortality) and chronic disease in general (morbidity).

 It is important to recognize some of the common barriers to obtaining regular activity.
 There are ways to overcome these barriers.
-Some include:
+Some of the barriers include: